Step It Up Highland

 - Step It Up Highland (SIUH) – Moderate health walks – up to an hour in duration.
 Beginning with a warm up, moving on to a brisker pace (but still enjoying a chat as we walk!), and then to a slow down before stopping for any socialising that is on offer that day!

-- Step It Up Further (SIUF) - We will be introducing slightly more challenging health walks that can last up to 2 hours from April 2012.
+- Step It Up Further (SIUF) – In April 2012 we introduced slightly more challenging health walks that can last up to 2 hours.
 There will be an increased opportunity on these walks to tackle some more challenging terrain or distance and increase fitness further.
 That welcome cup of tea or coffee will draw everyone in afterwards!

 How can I become involved?

-Then come along and register for your first walk.
-Our walk leaders will ask you to fill in a contact sheet and short walker profile sheet.
+Current Walk Directory Jan 2017 Then come along and register for your first walk.
+Our walk leaders will ask you to fill in a new walker form.
 Most of our walkers find that with regular friendly led walks they soon enjoy better health and often this leads to an increased awareness of other ways to improve health.
-So, at 6 monthly intervals you’ll be asked to comment on how things are improving for you.
+So, at 6 monthly intervals, if you provided an email address, you will be asked to comment on how things are improving for you.
 You may be quite surprised at what you’ve accomplished!

 Many walkers themselves become walk leaders and so continue the cycle of helping others.
 We welcome new walkers and potential walk leaders alike, especially in areas where at present there is less activity in health walks.